open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 use `{packet}`, `{error}`, `{fault}`, etc.
 - Instrument units SHOULD be specified using the UCUM case sensitive ("c/s") variant.
 For example, "Cel" for the unit with full name "degree Celsius".
-- Instruments SHOULD use non-prefixed units (i.e. `By` instead of `MiBy`) when there is no pre-existing prefixed standard unit for the measurement and doing so will not introduce limitations on the representable values.
+- Instruments SHOULD use non-prefixed units (i.e. `By` instead of `MiBy`) unless there is good technical reason to not do so.
-  - If there is a pre-existing prefixed standard unit for a measurement, that prefixed unit SHOULD be used.
-For example, using `Mbit/s` instead of `bit/s` for network bandwidth and throughput.
   - If using a non-prefixed unit would limit the data that could be represented, an instrument SHOULD use an appropriately prefixed unit.
 For example, an instrument measuring a duration of time as an integer that